doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/configuration.rst

 define a unique experiment-name, where the former contains a comma-separated list of indices of the path components and the latter the starting component with index=0, e.g. ``DRS_PATH_BASE=output`` and ``LOG_PATH_INDEX=1,2,3,4,6``.
-An example is commented in :ref:`results`.
+An example is given in :ref:`results`.

-Similar is for building the name of a consistency table, which is used to check consistency between a parent and a child experiment.
+Similar is for building the name of a consistency table, which is used to check consistency a parent and its child experiment as well as between the temporal sequence within an atomic variable.

 .. note:: If ``CT_PATH_INDEX`` is not set, then consistency checks are disabled.